sam-truscott/tinker-kernel/README.md

 Gradle is used as the build system.
 It can build debug and release versions of either the parts (which are static libraries) or executables

-For example, for PowerPC use:
+For example, to build an individual target use:

     # Windows
     gradlew releasePpc32GdbExecutable